PAVAN-221/Demo/README.md

 It will give you all the training you need to:

-.Go from absolute beginner to React professional in just 30 minutes a day .Build 4 full-stack React projects from scratch to deployment .Learn a powerful stack of technologies to build any app you like
+.Go from absolute beginner to React professional in just 30 minutes a day<br/>
+.Build 4 full-stack React projects from scratch to deployment<br/>
+.Learn a powerful stack of technologies to build any app you like<br/>